 The discovery that salt and caramel worked well as a combination is attributed to French chocolatier Henri Le Roux who ran a shop in Brittany – famous for its salted butter.
 Since his invention in the late 70s – and subsequent awards for his creation in the 80s, salted caramel has become ubiquitous – and with good reason.

-It was inevitable, therefore, that we would receive numerous requests at Goupie for a Salted Caramel Goupie – and we did experiment.
+It was inevitable, therefore, that we would receive numerous requests at Goupie for a Salted Caramel Goupie – and we duly experimented.
 At the same time we were experimenting with British Pudding flavours – primarily Lemon Meringue Pie and Sticky Toffee Pudding – both huge family favourites.
-The result was our Lemon Meringue Goupie and our latest flavour Salted Sticky Toffee Goupie.
+The result was our Lemon Meringue Goupie and our, now best-selling flavour, Salted Sticky Toffee Goupie.

 But we couldn’t use just any old salt.
 Both the flavour and texture of the salt was important to ensure that it punched through the richness of the sticky toffee base, whilst not dominating it.
 Maldon Sea Salt Flakes were our first port of call.
 We use the flakes in cooking all the time at home – so loved the flavour, but the flakes meant that the salt was delivered in the perfect amount – finely ground and it would disappear, and big crystals are just too big.